nova0821/iotjs-wiki/Inside-IoT.js.md

 ## libuv Binding

 IoT.js is using [libuv](http://libuv.org/) to perform various asynchronous I/O and threading.
 Because IoT.js adopts asynchronous programming model, libuv plays very important role in this project.
-Actually the [main loop](#event-loop) of IoT.js is libuv event loop waiting I/O event, picks the event, and dispatches it to corresponding callback function.
+Actually the [main loop](#event-loop) of IoT.js is libuv event loop waiting I/O event, picks the event, and dispatches it to corresponding event handler function.
 You can read [libuv design document](http://docs.libuv.org/en/v1.x/design.html) to get detailed information about asynchronous programming model based on libuv.

 ### HandleWrap